bougui505/blog/_posts/2014-11-12-sum-element-of-an-array-from-given-labels-in-python-without-for-loop.markdown

 - python
 ---

-# Sum elements of an array from given labels in python without for loop
+# Sum elements of an array from given labels, in python, without for loop

 'For loops' are slow in python.
 That's why it's better to use numpy or scipy functions.